redBorder/redborder-documentation/docs/ips/platform_configurations/ch4_policies.md

 ### Exporter

-In case the IPS is going to also export the traffic captured, here you have to set the ip address of a flow sensor and the port based on the protocol:
+The IPS allows traffic exportation that any interface of IPS can capture.
+In this menu you can set the ip address **Destiny address** of a flow sensor and the port based on the protocol:

 ![Exporter](images/ips_exporter.png)
 Exporter